-Chicago - Attorney General Kwame Raoul on Friday partnered with the U.S. Secret Service National Threat Assessment Center (NTAC) and the DuPage County State's Attorney's office in hosting a training designed to prevent targeted acts of violence in schools.
+Chicago - Attorney General Kwame Raoul partnered with the U.S. Secret Service National Threat Assessment Center (NTAC) on Wednesday in hosting a virtual training designed to prevent targeted acts of violence at houses of worship.
 The event is part of a series of trainings on behavioral threat assessment that are presented by the NTAC to help prevent mass casualty attacks.